-Why is it Called a Carat Anyway?
+Why it’s Called a Carat and Understanding Jeweler Jargon

 Carat stems from the word “carob.”
 Imagine an ancient balance scale with a gemstone on one side and carob seeds on the other.
 Since each carab seed weighed the same, they were excellent for weighing purposes.
+Carat is abbreviated as ct.
+Today one carat weighs 0.2 grams.

-Hey What’s the Difference Between 1 Carat and 1 Carat Total Weight?
+What’s the Difference Between 1 Carat and 1 Carat Total Weight?

 Total weight (TW.) refers to the combined weight of a number of smaller diamonds on a ring.
-So you could have a 1 carat (ct.) center diamond and .75cts.
-Total Weight (TW.) of side diamonds.
+So you could have a 1 carat (ct.) center diamond and .75cts Total Weight (TW.) of side diamonds.

-How to Read the Ring’s Price Tag
+How to Read the Diamond Ring’s Price Tag

-So if the price tag on the engagement ring says; 1.12ct./.75cts.TW, it’s saying the center diamond weighs 1.12cts. and the side diamonds weigh .75cts when weighed and added together.
+So if the price tag on the engagement ring says; 1.12ct /.75cts.TW, it’s saying the center diamond weighs 1.12cts and the side diamonds weigh .75cts when weighed and added together.
 Whenever you see TW (total weight) know that this is an added up figure of multiple gems.
 TW never stands for a single gemstone.

 A price tag that says 1.12ct/RB/.75cts TW RB/.35cts TW Bag would translate to 1.12ct Round Brilliant, your center gemstone, .75cts TW of Round Brilliant cut gemstones and .35cts. of Baguette cut gemstones.